 Instead of rebuking the Philippians for their giving (v.
 14), Paul enlarged the scope of his appreciation for their gift.
-He was not hinting for more financial support. (v.
+He was not hinting at more financial support. (v.
 11)

 “but I seek the fruit that abounds to your account”

 The word “but” is strong contrast.
 The goal was not to receive support for himself but the growth of the giver.
 Giving develops Christian character.

 “Fruit” was the payment that the gift would bring the donors and put to their credit.
 The fruit was more than the gift itself.

 “Abounds” was used in the money markets in Paul’s day for accumulation of interest.
 The word “accumulating” may be a good translation for “abounds.”
 This word is a business or commercial term.
 The word is in the present tense—this fruit was currently accumulating to their account.